pawalt/twitlists/README.md

+## This doesn't work anymore because Elon limited free api access.
+The following tab pretty much does this anyway now though.

 # Twitlists

 A while ago, Twitter changed their timeline to be algorithmically-fed rather than a simple reverse-chronological feed.
 In particular, they push a lot of content on me from people I don't follow, which I really don't like.